mlan/docker-postfix-amavis/README.md

 ## Incoming anti-spam and anti-virus

-Amavisd-new is a high-performance interface between mailer (MTA) and content checkers: virus scanners, and/or SpamAssassin.
+[amavisd-new](https://www.amavis.org/) is a high-performance interface between mailer (MTA) and content checkers: virus scanners, and/or [SpamAssassin](https://spamassassin.apache.org/).
 Apache SpamAssassin is the #1 open source anti-spam platform giving system administrators a filter to classify email and block spam (unsolicited bulk email).
 It uses a robust scoring framework and plug-ins to integrate a wide range of advanced heuristic and statistical analysis tests on email headers and body text including text analysis, Bayesian filtering, DNS blocklists, and collaborative filtering databases.
 Clam AntiVirus is an anti-virus toolkit, designed especially for e-mail scanning on mail gateways.

+[Vipul's Razor](http://razor.sourceforge.net/) is a distributed, collaborative, spam detection and filtering network.
+It uses a fuzzy [checksum](http://en.wikipedia.org/wiki/Checksum) technique to identify message bodies based on signatures submitted by users, or inferred by other techniques such as high-confidence Bayesian or DNSBL entries.

 AMaViS will only insert mail headers in incoming messages with domain mentioned in `MAIL_DOMAIN`.
 So proper configuration is needed for anti-spam and anti-virus to work.